adamfoneil/adamfoneil/README.md

 - [Excel2SqlServer](https://github.com/adamfoneil/Excel2SqlServer.Library), an Excel import library
 - [DbCache](https://github.com/adamfoneil/DbCache) for throttling API calls to 3rd party services
 - [DataTables.Library](https://github.com/adamfoneil/DataTables.Library) has some small ADO.NET helpers
+- [CodeProfiler](https://github.com/adamfoneil/CodeProfiler) for logging durations of blocks of code

 I like helping developers who are stuck.
 I have a deep background in SQL Server, C#, WinForms, MVC, and .NET Core.
 If you think I can help with something, please [reach out](mailto:adamosoftware@gmail.com).